sybrew/the-seo-framework/readme.txt

 TODO we removed `?: $this->get_tax_type_label( \get_queried_object()->taxonomy ?? '', false );` in `get_generate_archive_title_from_query()`, which will probably cause issues with "The Events Calendar"'s broken query.
 	-> Should we add a compat file auto-excluding their non-WP coherent "post type"?

-TODO regex to find non-breaking HTML attributes: class=example.
-	-> input type="text" -> input type=text

-TODO data-social-group -> add subgroup -> utilize -> automate.
-	-> This way, we need not register the element IDs.
-Instead, it can automatically retrieve them by "social-group"

 TODO add debouncer in tsf.js?
 	-> tsf.debounce( () => { }, timeout, key || void 0 );

-TODO add maxlength to title/description input fields?
-	-> Also enforce it in the back-end?
-	-> This will prevent overloading the database with large blobs.
-However, users can do this anywhere in WP, regardless.

-TODO hide canonical URL when noindex in PTA settings?
-TODO disable selection/display of PTA when disabled.

 TODO deJquery-fy the floating titles...
-TODO remove noopener from our links.
-	-> Except for the feed source link.
 TODO fix TODO in is_query_adjustment_blocked..
 TODO PTA robots: default noindex when set for post type or when no posts are found for the type.
 	* We already created method `has_posts_in_post_type_archive()` -> NOT DOCUMENTED (yet)!